 Mental health sometimes suffers as a result of problems with the work environment.
 When this happens, it may be necessary to take some sick leave to focus on yourself.

 How you’re paid during your absence will depend on your contract.
 You will need a doctors note if you will be off work for more than 7 days.
+If there’s less than 7 days notice left, you can self certify on grounds of mental health.

 If You Are Sick and Worried About How it Will Look to Your Employer